Employee Assistance Programme (EAP)

 Use the form below to get in touch if you feel your organisation could benefit.

 If you’d like a more solution-focused approach to tackling a particular issue, coaching and mentoring may be right for you.
 This service blends the benefit of experience with problem-solving questioning and action planning, to help people achieve a specific goal or address a workplace challenge.

 According to the British Association for Counselling and Psychotherapy (BACP)’s Ethical Framework, supervision is a “specialised form of professional mentoring for individuals.”

 If you’re managing staff in a high pressured environment, working in a therapeutic setting or providing support to vulnerable people, supervision offers a healthy option which focuses on staff well-being, with potential benefits for both the individual and the organisation.

-Workplace coaching and supervision provides the opportunity to talk within the remit of confidentiality, with a qualified professional about caseloads and boundaries.
+Workplace supervision provides the opportunity to talk within the remit of confidentiality, with a qualified professional about caseloads and boundaries.
 Discussions can include themes of work, sharing best practice and highlighting areas of concern or potential distress, with referrals to safeguarding where necessary.
 It can also encourage attendees to reflect and measure the quality of their own work, develop new skills and feel supported by their peers.

 Available 1-1 and as a group.